 Invoice Factoring Today

-Security Business Capital has built a dedicated team of individuals with years of expertise in offering flexible cash flow solutions that help businesses grow and thrive - minus high interest rates and costs.
+Security Business Capital has built a dedicated team of individuals with years of expertise in offering flexible cash flow solutions that help businesses grow and thrive - minus high-interest rates and costs.
 Security Business Capital’s invoice factoring services allow your business to use its unpaid accounts receivable to generate the cash you need quickly and easily.
 There are no hidden fees involved, and the application and setup process is simple and hassle-free.
-Oil and gas services, temp staffing, manufacturing/distribution and transportation are just a few of the business types that can take advantage of Security Business Capital’s invoice factoring services.
+Oil and gas services, temp staffing, manufacturing and distribution, and transportation are just a few of the business types that can take advantage of our invoice factoring services.

-If you would like to learn more about Security Business Capital’s invoice factoring option (or our other service options), simply contact Security Business Capital for a free quote and/or consultation.
+If you would like to learn more about Security Business Capital’s invoice factoring option (or our other service options), simply contact Security Business Capital for a free quote or consultation.